xLPMG/tsunami_lab/docs/source/files/categories/introduction.rst

 Introduction
 ================

-This project was created during the Tsunami Lab course WS23/24 at the FSU Jena.
+This project was created as part of the Tsunami course in the winter semester 2023/24 at FSU Jena.
-The implementation was done by Luca-Philipp Grumbach and Richard Hofmann.
+The lectures content was implemented by `Luca-Philipp Grumbach <https://github.com/xLPMG>`_ and `Richard Hofmann <https://github.com/ZeyxRew>`_ as weekly homework / exam assignments.

 Visit the homepage for more information: https://scalable.uni-jena.de/opt/tsunami/